joshua-staples/cse210-tc07/README.md

 Spencer Wigren
 I'm studying computer science.
 Right now I'm working at Farmingtion High School, with their winter drum line.
 I like to play video games and model in blender when I have free time.

+David Del Sol
+I am software engineering major and I am originially from Cuba.
+I am currently working as a Technical Support Specialist for a medical company based in Salt Lake City.
+In my free time I enjoy making music and spending time with my wife.